-5. At present there is among German scientists the tendency to discount the Allied reports on the Jerman concentration camps as exaggerated.
-They say: "In the first war you todd that we were eating Belgian bebies."
+5. At present there is among German scientists the tendency to discount the Allied reports on the German concentration camps as exaggerated.
+They say.
+"In the first war you tod that we were eating Belgian bebies."
 Some of the more ethical among them appear less perturbed about the wrongs done in the concentration camps as the bad name these concentration camps have given Germany.
 Such a bad name hurts the cause of Germany.

-6. The Germans are very goodst whining.
-They have already deceived many of us by arousing undeserved sympathy.
-In some cases the are already playing the Allies against each other to obtain special
+6. The Germans are very good at whining.
+They have already de-ceived many of us by arousing undeserved sympathy.
+In some cases th are already playing the Allies against each other to obtain special they favors of one.